-MARRIAGE MISSIONS EDITORS NOTE: We’re going to approach this subject differently from others on our web site.
-We’re giving various quotes from the book, Married But Not Engaged (no longer being published), written by Paul and Sandy Coughlin, to give you possible insights into why your husband is operating in a non-engaged, passive mode in your marriage.
-(That doesn’t mean there aren’t aggressive husbands or passive wives, but if your husband is passive, we encourage you to prayerfully consider these points asking for God’s revelation.
-This is not a “one-size-fits-all” article, but one in which you can learn a few things you may not have otherwise considered.)
-Here’s what Paul and Sandy Coughlin write on this issue:
+MARRIAGE MISSIONS EDITORS NOTE: We’re approaching this issue differently from others on our web site.
+We’re giving various quotes from the book, Married But Not Engaged (no longer being published), written by Paul and Sandy Coughlin, to give you possible insights into why your husband is operating in a non-engaged mode in your marriage.
+That doesn’t mean there aren’t passive wives, but in this case, if it’s your husband who is passive, we encourage you to prayerfully consider these points asking for God’s revelation.
+This is not a “one-size-fits-all” article, but you could learn a few things you may not have otherwise considered.
+Here’s what Paul and Sandy write on this issue:

 • A culture at Odds with Masculinity: We could devote an entire book to examples of how our culture is confused (at best) about what a man is and vilifies (at worst) what it does know.
 [But here’s a shortened example] …A study that compared gender stereotypes common in the 1970s to those widespread in the 1990s found that while views of women have improved, views of men have plummeted.
 Women are characterized as “intelligent, logical, independent, adventurous, dependable, and skilled at relationships.”
 Men?
 “Jealous, moody, fussy, temperamental, deceptive, narrow-minded, and heedless of consequences.”
 The report characterized this view of men as “negative masculinity.”

 …What’s the primary premise behind our society’s denigration of males?
 Why do so few find it wrong and unacceptable to demoralize men?
 The root idea: Men are a serious problem that must be fixed, not a gender to be appreciated.
 Men are not okay as men.
 Masculinity, in and of itself, is negative.